 For greater transparency, F&N has implemented electronic poll voting since its 2010 AGM.
 This entails shareholders being invited to vote on each of the resolutions by poll, using an electronic voting system (instead of voting by hand), thereby allowing all shareholders present or represented at the meeting to vote on a one share, one vote basis.
-The voting results of all votes cast for, or against, each resolution are then screened at the meeting and announced to the SGX-ST after the meeting.
+The voting results of all votes cast for, or against, each resolution is then screened at the meeting and announced to the SGX-ST after the meeting.
 The Company will continue to use the electronic poll voting system at the forthcoming AGM.
-As the authentication of shareholder identity and other related security and integrity of the information still remain a concern, the Company has decided for the time being, not to implement voting in absentia by mail, e-mail or fax.
+As the authentication of shareholder identity and other related security and integrity issues still remain a concern, the Company has decided for the time being, not to implement voting in absentia methods such as voting via mail, e-mail or fax.